-Prerequisite: VCPH 251 or VCPH 261, VCPH 252, Junior Status | F (even years) An advanced course allowing students to explore personal experiments in creative photography.
+Prerequisite: VCPH 251 or VCPH 261, VCPH 252, Junior Status | Upon demand

+An advanced course for students to explore personal experiments in creative photography.
 Students are required to develop an artist's statement and project brief outlining their goals for the semester.
 A final portfolio is required.
 The course may be repeated for credit one time with the permission of the Department Chair.